by Wyn Hilty

 Key Largo is an excellent 1948 film starring Humphrey Bogart and Lauren Bacall as people held prisoner by a gangster (Edward G. Robinson) during a hurricane.
 The climactic scene takes place on a boat between a silent Bogart and a panicky Robinson, and is in fact almost identical to the scene here in Mitchell, even to the point of the bad guy throwing out the money and one gun while concealing another.
 It’s amazing they didn’t sue.

-In the 1991 remake of the thriller Cape Fear, bad guy Robert De Niro says this while engaged in a cat-and-mouse pursuit of lawyer Nick Nolte.
+In the 1991 remake of the thriller Cape Fear, bad guy Robert De Niro says this aboard a boat while engaged in a cat-and-mouse pursuit of lawyer Nick Nolte.
 Mitchell stars Joe Don Baker and Martin Balsam also had prominent roles in the 1991 remake.
 The 1962 original starred Robert Mitchum and Gregory Peck.

 I’ll never grow old, I’ll never die, and I’ll always eat oatmeal.